cutelabnyc/messedup-diy/README.md

 However, we usually wait to the end, since the header can get in the way during the other steps.

-The power header is the a straight connector with 10 positions (two rows of five).
+The power header is the straight connector with 10 positions (two rows of five).
 The pins are spaced 2.54mm apart.
 More recent kits also contain a right angle header.
 The right angle header uses a smaller 2.0mm pin spacing, preventing it from being used for power accidentally.

 ![](img/IMG_3486.png)